telerik/xaml-docs/controls/radrichtextbox/document-elements/features-raddocument.md

 As explained in the previous section, the state of the document is essential for the methods that can be used on it.

-For example, you can build a RadDocument from scratch and add Sections to it as demonstrated in **Example 2**:
+For example, you can build a RadDocument from scratch and add Sections to it as demonstrated in **Example 2**.

+>tip You can also merge RadDocument instances.
+For more information, see the [Merge Documents section]({%slug radrichtextbox-features-merge-raddocumentmerger%}).

 #### __[C#] Example 2: Add a section to a not measured document__